pramnora/onecompiler/README.md

 ## Introduction

 One compiler, is a site which offers its users *multiple* different **programming languages** to play with...;
-as well as, many other web technologies such as HTML/CSS/Databases/-etc.
+as well as, many other web technologies such as: Web Languages/Databases/-etc.

 ### Programming languages: